mdmower/CollapseRegionExtension/README.md

-## Collapse Region Extension for Visual Studio
+## Toggle Regions Extension for Visual Studio

-Two new commands are exposed:

-- `RegionManagement.Expand` - Default shortcut: CTRL+R, CTRL+Num +
-- `RegionManagement.Collapse` - Default shortcut: CTRL+R, CTRL+Num -

-These shortcuts can be remapped in Tools > Options > Environment > Keyboard.
+Quickly collapse or expand all region sections in a code editor tab.

 Recognized regions:

 - `#region` - .cs files
 - `<!--region` - .xaml files
 - `#pragma region` - .cpp files

+### Configurable Commands

+Two commands are added to the Outlining menu: "Expand all regions" and "Collapse all regions".

+These commands are exposed to Visual Studio as:

+- `RegionManagement.Expand` - Default shortcut: CTRL+R, CTRL+Num +
+- `RegionManagement.Collapse` - Default shortcut: CTRL+R, CTRL+Num -

+... and can be remapped in Tools > Options > Environment > Keyboard.

 ### Compatibility